KrisztaT/Battleship/README.md

 * Destroyer(2)

-To place the ships on the map random coordinates and orientation needs to be generated and overlaps needs to be examined.
+To place the ships on the map random coordinates and orientation need to be generated and overlaps need to be examined.
 Ships can not overlap each other.
-For the player these ship placements stay hidden.
+For the player, these ship placements stay hidden.

 ```

 The checklist contains all the steps necessary to create ships classes, and add ships objects to the map following the above discussed rules.